Miriam Karmel

 Miriam Karmel is an American writer.
 Her first novel, Being Esther (2013), is one of only a few involving characters in their eighties.

 Karmel's writing has appeared in numerous publications including Bellevue Literary Review, The Talking Stick, Pearl, Dust & Fire, Passager Books, Jewish Women's Literary Annual, and Water~Stone Review.
 She is the recipient of Minnesota Monthly's 2002 Tamarack Award, the Kate Braverman Short Story Prize, and the Arthur Edelstein Prize for Short Fiction.
-Her story The King of Marvin Gardens was anthologized in Milkweed Editions' Fiction on a Stick.
+Her story Subtle Variations was anthologized in Milkweed Editions' Fiction on a Stick.

 Life

 Karmel was born in Chicago, Illinois.
 She earned a degree in history at the University of Wisconsin-Madison, a master's in American labor history from the University of Rochester, and a master's in journalism from University of North Carolina at Chapel Hill that launched her journalism career.
 She moved to Minnesota in 1978.
 Her primary focus is on short stories, but she has also written a novel and has other work published as well.